 About

 Joshua Gordon's practice is devoted to assisting businesses, individuals, law firms, and institutional attorneys who find themselves litigating on the appellate level.
-Attorney Gordon has handled 178 federal and state appeals since 1993.
-Many have resulted in full written opinions, some have been decided by unpublished decree, and others have settled when private resolutions were appropriate.
+Since 1993 Attorney Gordon has handled 232 federal and state appeals.
+Of those, 91 have resulted in full published opinions, some have been decided by summary decree, and others have settled when private resolutions were appropriate.

-Because appellate litigation is a niche, Attorney Gordon's practice spans a wide variety of legal practice areas, including commercial disputes, employment, land use, divorce, custody, probate, government agency, criminal, white collar crime, and personal injury.
-He has handled cases in family law including pensions, pre-nuptials, cross-state jurisdiction, adoption, child welfare and custody.
-He has argued construction and building appeals from several perspectives.
-Attorney Gordon has been involved in commercial and employment cases, including non-competes, trade secrets, securities, and consumer protection.
-He has several times vindicated the rights of people wrongly convicted.
+Because appellate litigation is a niche, Attorney Gordon's practice spans a wide variety of legal practice areas, including commercial disputes, employment, land use, condominiums, probate, government agency, criminal, and personal injury.
+He has handled cases in family law including pensions, pre-nuptials, cross-state jurisdiction, adoption, child welfare, parenting, and guardianships.
+He has argued municipal, election, zoning, construction, and building appeals from several perspectives.
+Attorney Gordon has been involved in commercial and employment cases, including non-competes, trade secrets, finance, securities, banking, and consumer protection.
+He has several times vindicated the rights of people wrongly convicted, including in the United States Supreme Court.

 Many trial attorneys are unfamiliar with the specialized rules of an appellate forum, or cannot find the uninterrupted time required for detailed appellate research and writing.
 This is especially true if an appeal poses new or important constitutional or statutory questions, requires state-by-state comparison of law, or involves legislative history.
 Sometimes separate appellate counsel may improve a case because the appellate attorney was not involved with trial strategy decisions and is therefore not colored by them.